-In addition to RTS and CTS, COM3 also supports DTR and DCD.
-The 5082 serial ports, COM2 and COM3, are configured as DCE (Data Communication Equipment), therefore RTS and DTR are inputs, CTS and DCD are outputs.
-On power-up, the 5082 does not enable the RTS, CTS, DCD or DTR control signals.
-It is up to the programmer to control these signals with CAMBASIC commands.
+In addition to CTS and RTS, COM3 also supports DTR and DCD.
 COM3 can also be configured for a baud rate of 19200.
 These special features make this serial port ideal for modem operations.
 The following program is an example of how COM3 might be used in a typical application: